 I think with my second baby I felt like, “I've done this before, I should know what to do!”
 And I had heard SO many times, “breastfeeding shouldn't hurt.”
 When in all actuality I feel like we should be saying instead, “breastfeeding DOESN'T HAVE TO HURT.”
 Working with a lactation consultant literally made a night and day difference this third time around.
 I'm not talking about having someone stop by your room in the hospital when you're a literal zombie, before your nipples are all torn up and it's not that bad – I tried that with all 3 babies.
 I'm talking about having someone help you, hands on, when you're in the trenches dying and ready to throw in the towel.

 I'm a huge believer in pumping and really enjoy (and rely on) the option of pumping and giving baby a bottle at times.
-In fact, I give Millie a bottle every night for her “dream feed” around 11:30 p.m. so she’ll sleep a 6 hour stretch from midnight – 6 a.m.
-She’s way too sleepy to breastfeed at that time but she will take a bottle!
+In fact, I gave Millie a bottle every night for her “dream feed” around 11:30 p.m. so she'd sleep a 6 hour stretch from midnight – 6 a.m.
+She was way too sleepy to breastfeed at that time but she would take a bottle!